-On the other hand, due to anti-competitive activities being conducted using algorithms and AI, cases of overseas authorities taking measures have emerged.
+On the other hand, against anti-competitive activities using algorithms and AI, overseas authorities took measures.
 Furthermore, in response to the rising importance of algorithms and AI, discussions and research regarding algorithms and competition policy are being actively conducted by competition authorities in various countries, international organizations, and the like (Attachment 1).

-For instance, in an example of overseas measures, in June of 2017, the European Commission levied a fine for a violation of competition law against a general search service provider which had used search algorithms to endeavor to position results for its own comparison shopping service in conspicuous locations on display pages for search results and to scale down the order in which the search results for a competing comparison shopping service was displayed.
+As for overseas measures, for example, in June of 2017, the European Commission levied a fine for a violation of competition law against a general search service provider which had used search algorithms to endeavor to position results for its own comparison shopping service in conspicuous locations on display pages for search results and to scale down the order in which the search results for a competing comparison shopping service was displayed.